 You could be charged a foreign transaction fee when you purchase something in a non-US currency, either online or when you're visiting another country.

-If you are charged this fee, you can find it listed on your credit card statement on the next billing cycle, either in the fees section or as a separate line item in your recent transactions.
+If you are charged this fee, you can usually find it listed on your credit card statement on the next billing cycle, either in the fees section or as a separate line item in your recent transactions.

-How can I avoid foreign transaction fees?
+How to avoid foreign transaction fees

 What if I need to use my credit card while abroad?